Carmarthen, Carmarthenshire

 © Peter Higginbotham.

-Carmarthen entrance from the east, 2000.
+Carmarthen workhouse main building from the south-east, 2000.

 © Peter Higginbotham.

-From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 1 Penlan Road, Carmarthen.
+From 1905, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 1 Penlan Road, Carmarthen.

 During the First World War, the workhouse was used as an Auxiliary Military Red Cross Hospital.
 Troops were also quartered there during the Second World War.